Transverse minimal foliations on unit tangent bundles and applications: Introduction

 In this article we start the general study of geometric properties of one dimensional subfoliations of a pair of transverse foliations in $3$-manifolds.
-Under this generality the problem is at this point a fairly complex one.
-In this article we restrict to the manifold being the unit tangent bundle of a surface of negative Euler characteristic.
-The reason is that in this case we have rigidity for single foliations and that substantially helps to study this problem.
-On the other hand many of the techniques introduced in this paper will be useful for the general problem.
+In this generality the problem is at this point a fairly complex one (see \S~\ref{ss.newresults} for recent progress).
+Here we restrict to a class of $3-$manifolds: unit tangent bundles of surfaces of negative Euler characteristic.
+The main reason is that in this case we have a strong rigidity for single foliationsand this substantially helps to study this problem.
+It is also relevant for us since many people working in partially hyperbolic dynamics are more familiar with this family of 3-manifolds.
+On the other hand many of the techniques introduced in this paper should be useful for the general problem.
+In fact, since this paper was released, much progress has been made in the problem that we survey in \S~\ref{ss.newresults} and show the impact it has had.

-In unit tangent bundles of closed surfaces of negative Euler characteristic all minimal foliations are essentially the weak stable foliation of an Anosov flow (by \cite{Matsumoto}).
-However T. Barbot pointed out to us the paper \cite{MatsumotoTsuboi} which gives a beautiful example showing that even in these manifolds, there may be obstructions to the intersection being an Anosov foliation.
-In this paper we show that the conditions that obstruct the intersection to be homeomorphic to an Anosov foliation are similar to those appearing in the example of \cite{MatsumotoTsuboi}.
-We also revisit this example and discuss to which extent its scope extends.
-In particular, in \S~\ref{ss.MatsumotoTsuboi} we describe the example from the point of view of this paper as well as discuss some possible extensions and in \S~\ref{s.consReeb} we prove that the obstruction to intersect in a foliation homeomorphic to an Anosov foliation can be explained by behavior identical to the ones discussed in \S~\ref{ss.MatsumotoTsuboi}.
-This motivates us to pose Question \ref{q.MT} which makes sense in much more generality.
+In spite of the fact that in unit tangent bundles minimal foliations are homeomorphic to the weak stable foliation of an Anosov flow (by a result of \cite{Matsumoto}, see also \cite{Ghys2}) , T. Barbot pointed out to us the paper \cite{MatsumotoTsuboi} which gives a beautiful example showing that even in these manifolds, there may be obstructions to the intersection being an Anosov foliation (in fact in \cite{MatsumotoTsuboi} they produce a triple of pairwise transverse minimal foliations).

+In this paper we show that, in unit tangent bundles, the conditions that obstruct the intersection to be homeomorphic to an Anosov foliation, are similar to those appearing in the example of \cite{MatsumotoTsuboi}.
+In \S~\ref{ss.MatsumotoTsuboi} we describe the example of \cite{MatsumotoTsuboi} from the point of view of this paper as well as discuss some possible extensions, and in \S~\ref{s.consReeb} we prove that the obstruction to intersect in a foliation homeomorphic to an Anosov foliation can be explained by behavior identical to the ones discussed in \S~\ref{ss.MatsumotoTsuboi}.